zcutlip/homebrew-extras/README.md

 _Description_

-Mesh VPN based on Wireguard.
+Mesh VPN based on Wireguard

 The purpose of this cask is to install an earlier version of Tailscale due to a DNS scoping issue in 1.34